-I’d go a step further and say that emotions, happy or sad, not only “influence thinking styles”, they cause them.
+I’d go further and say that emotions, happy or sad, not only “influence thinking styles”, they cause them.
 We are how we feel; we think from within how we feel.
 To put it in Descartes-ese, “I feel therefore I think the way I think”.
-This research just helps demonstrate this.
+This research just helps to demonstrate this.

 But moods may not engage specific mental strategies as proposed by Forgas, says psychologist Jeffrey Huntsinger of Loyola University Chicago.
 Several recent investigations, described by Huntsinger in the August Current Directions in Psychological Science, suggest that positive moods prompt individuals to double down on any current thinking style, while negative moods trigger a shift to an alternative thinking style.

 Among neutral-mood volunteers focusing broadly on an experimental task, those induced to be happy thought even more expansively about the task, whereas those prodded into sadness switched to concentrating on details.
 When already in a detail-oriented frame of mind, volunteers who became happy maintained that perspective, while those who became sad moved to a broad focus.

 If these findings hold up, happy and sad moods simply signal whether or not to change one’s current thinking style, Huntsinger says, rather than indicating whether to adopt an analytical or playful thinking style.
 Researchers have yet to test which of these two possibilities best explains mood-related behaviors.